misterhay/Math-20-2/README.md

 For this project, you will collect numerical data about a topic that interests you.
 Then you will perform a statistical analysis of your data and report on your findings.
 You will be expected to present your findings and your predictions using a Jupyter notebook, plus be prepared to explain your results when asked questions.
 There are a number of starter notebooks in the [AccessingData](https://github.com/misterhay/Math-20-2/tree/master/AccessingData) folder.

+For more background on statistics, check out this [Introductory Statistics Textbook](https://openstax.org/books/introductory-statistics/pages/1-introduction).

 ## Part 1: Creating an Action Plan

 Create a research question on a statistical topic you would like to answer.